 Other criteria include:

 - Your business name, address, and phone number (NAP) is consistent every place it is mentioned on your website.
-(Beware mixing up NAP elements between multiple locations or practitioners).
+(Beware of mixing up NAP elements between multiple locations or practitioners).

 - A Contact Us page with complete NAP info for each location.